-The husks of Sorghum bicolor (Poaceae) were harvested in the northern region of Côte d'Ivoire.
-They were dried away from sunlight for two weeks, then ground into powder using an electric grinder.
-The total aqueous extract was prepared using a cold maceration extraction method modified by Zirihi et al. (2003).
-The use of the aqueous extract is motivated by its documented biological effects, particularly its anti-inflammatory, antioxidant, and immunomodulatory properties demonstrated in vitro and in vivo (Amy et al., 2010).
+The husks of Sorghum bicolor (Poaceae) harvested in the northern region of Côte d'Ivoire, sun dried for two weeks, and then ground using an electric grinder.
+The aqueous extract was prepared using a cold maceration extraction method modified by Zirihi et al. (2003).

 1.2.
-Animal material
+Animals

 The study was conducted on adult rabbits (Oryctolagus cuniculus), both male and female, weighing between 1.5 and 2 kg.
-The animals, sourced from the commercial farm (Yopougon, Ivory Coast), were acclimatized for one week under standard laboratory conditions: controlled ambient temperature, 12 hours light/dark cycle, free access to water and commercial feed.
+The rabbits obtained from the commercial farm (Yopougon, Ivory Coast), were acclimatized for one week under standard laboratory conditions: controlled ambient temperature, 12 hours light/dark cycle.
+The diets and water were ad libitum thought out of experimental.